goadesign/goa.design/WEBSITE.md

 ##  Deployment

-TBD after the site is ready we'll link the public directory to the gh-pages branch using git magic.
+Commits to the master branch cause the site to get redeployed via TravisCI.